sysbio-bioinf/MOBACO/README.md

 analysis reported in the manuscript, together with the computed results, are available from the authors on request.

-## Notes

-The balance objective operates on binned covariates: continuous covariates are cut into equal-width intervals, ordinal and categorical ones keep their observed levels.
-Because the measure sums over covariates, absolute imbalance values are comparable between methods within one setting, but not across settings that differ in the number of covariates.

 ## Funding

 MO acknowledges support by the "Kooperative Promotionskolloquium Data